SoNotWildTurtle/Kali-In-Compromise-Hardening/README.md

 3. **Boot the VM**:

    - Start the VM; it should automatically install Kali Linux with the predefined security configurations.
+    - After the first boot, the system waits for the Windows host defined by `HOST_IP` and then runs `host_hardening_windows.sh` automatically.
+    - The first boot also starts **psad** for port-scan detection, verifies packages with **debsums**, records a quick **Lynis** audit report, and schedules daily security scans.
+    - When running on a Windows host, the VM automatically applies extra firewall rules and disables clipboard sharing for improved isolation.
+    - The network interface MAC address is randomized at each boot for privacy.
+    - Optional neural network IDS setup downloads public malware datasets and trains a model if internet access is available.

 4. **Initial Login**: